argonism/hanmoto/README.md

 $ pip install hanmoto
 ```

-or you can install with python poetry from source code.
+or you can install with poetry from source code.

 ``` bash
 $ git clone https://github.com/argonism/hanmoto.git